statecharts/statecharts.github.io/on-off-statechart.md

 ### Light on for (at least) 1/2 second

 When in the D state, the _flick_ event should be ignored for 0.5 seconds.
-This requires a few new state:
+This requires a few new states:

 - One for when the Off state should be *ignoring* the event (let's call this E)
 - One for when the Off state should be *handling* the event (let's call this F)